 Just don’t leave without fully appreciating a place that is home to original copies of the Declaration of Independence and the Gutenberg Bible.

-42. Empire State Building – No trip to NYC would be complete without admiring the beautiful art-deco style architecture of this building and riding an elevator to the 102nd floor.
+42. Empire State Building – No trip to NYC would be complete without admiring the beautiful art-deco style architecture of this building and riding an elevator to the 102nd floor since this building is easily one of the most iconic landmarks in North America.

 For photo ops though, head to the 86th floor since you aren’t entirely surrounded by glass here.
 Just be sure to visit at sunset, on a clear day, for the best photos possible.

 They’ve also recently redone the entire experience so you’ll actually get to learn all about the history of the building before heading to the top – making it more of an experience than just a view.
 So yeah, definitely pre-book your tickets now and enjoy one of my favorite NYC bucket list activities.

 43. Go Shopping on Fifth Avenue – Truth be told, this is 110% not my thing but I know some people live for it.
 So, stroll down the iconic avenue and shop until you drop at places like Saks Fifth Avenue, Macy’s Herald Square, Tiffany’s, and more.